3ncr/tokencrypt-php/README.md

 $tokenCrypt = new \ThreeEncr\TokenCrypt($secret, $salt, 1000);
 ```

-`$secret` and `$salt` - are encryption keys (technically one of them is key, another is salt, but you need to store them both somewhere).
+`$secret` and `$salt` - are encryption keys (technically one of them is key, another is salt, but you need to store them both somewhere,
+preferably in different places).

 You can store them any preferred places: environment variables, files, shared memory,
 drive from serial numbers or MAC.
 Be creative.